mcclure/emily/doc/manual.md

 # About user closures

-Everything in Emily "is a function", so what we usually think of as "a function"-- a block of reusable code you define-- in Emily is just one particular kind of function, called a "closure".
+Everything in Emily "is a function", so what we usually think of as "a function" — a block of reusable code you define — in Emily is just one particular kind of function, called a "closure".
 Closures are created with the ^ operator; if you see a ^, you know you're making a closure.

 Closures primarily consist of a group (`()`, `{}` or `[]`) full of code, but they also carry around several other pieces of information: